 One of the most valuable parts of a car finance deal is the equity position as it can open up many new opportunities for you in the future.

-If you would like to see your car's equity position for yourself, sign up to Car Credible for free in a matter of minutes by clicking the banner below.
+If you would like to see your car's equity position for yourself, sign up for Car Credible for free.
 Simply enter your vehicle reg, mileage, finance details, and your name and email address to gain exclusive access to your own personalised dashboard to help you stay on top of your car finance.

 Just like any type of finance agreement, such as a mortgage, the equity position in car finance is the difference between what your car is worth and the outstanding finance you still owe on the car.

 When you first take out the deal, the total amount you owe the finance company will include the amount you're borrowing, any interest incurred, and any additional fees due.

 What are positive and negative equity in car finance?

 Equity can be positive or negative.
 If your car is worth more than what you owe, you are in a positive position.
 On the flip side, if your car is worth less than what you owe, you are in a negative position.